 In Secret Wars issue #8, Spider-Man damages his costume in combat on BattleWorld and is directed to a facility that can provide a new one to him.
 Before having the opportunity to get a new suit, Spider-Man stumbles into the incarceration module where the symbiote was being held, he then activates the machine which releases the symbiote in the form of a black liquid.
 Spider-Man’s spider-sense initially tingles (warning him of danger) and then stops upon Spider-Man’s first contact with the liquid.
 It covers his body and reacting to Spider-Man’s thoughts about the costume worn by Julia Carpenter (the second Spider Woman), which was a black & white suit, a new costume and symbol are formed for Spider-Man.
 To Spider-Man surprise the costume was also able to mimic street clothes and provide a seemingly endless stronger supply of webbing.

-Once back on earth Spider-Man enjoys the costumes convenience and style but soon realizes with the help of Reed Richards the costume is an alien symbiote that wants to fuse permanently with him.
+Once back on earth Spider-Man enjoys the costumes convenience and style but soon realises with the help of Reed Richards of the Fantastic Four, the costume is an alien symbiote that wants to fuse permanently with him.